The Complete Guide To 360 Feedback – The Art Of Constructive Criticism

 Ensure your feedback is related to the individual’s role, responsibilities, and the competencies being evaluated.
 The feedback that’s not relevant can be confusing and demotivating.

 Everyone has biases.
 Try to be aware of yours and avoid letting them influence your feedback.
-Focus on the person’s performance and behaviour, not their personality or personal characteristics.
+Focus on the person’s performance and behaviour, not personality or personal characteristics.

 Consider the impact of your feedback.
 Will it help the individual grow and develop?
 Is it something they can realistically act on?
 Constructive feedback should offer clear paths to improvement.